Chariotry in ancient Egypt: Design

-The Egyptian chariots were made using a more flexible wood and leather, compared to the solid wood frame used by the Hyksos Chariots.
-Early chariots featured axels in the front or middle of the platform, however the Egyptians moved the axel to the back.
-This increased speed maneuverability, and stability for the chariots.
+The Egyptian chariots were made using a more flexible wood and leather, compared to the solid wood frame used by the Hyksos chariots.
+Early chariots featured axles in the front or middle of the platform, however the Egyptians moved the axle to the back.
+This increased speed, maneuverability, and stability for the chariots.
 This enabled them to be faster and stronger when compared to the Hyksos Chariots, which may have played a large part in the military campaigns carried out.

 The best-preserved examples of Egyptian chariots are the six specimens from the tomb of Tutankhamun.
 The six chariots varied in design.
 Archeologist Howard Carter called two of them "state chariots" and noted that they were hardly used before being placed in the tomb.
 Describing the chariots bodies as "thin wood boarding entirely covered with gesso and gold and further decorated with inlaid glass and ivory."
 The other four were more plainly decorated with wood and leather, however much of the leather has "perished."